Belzec extermination camp: Gas chambers

 A detailed description of how the gas chambers at Belzec were managed came in 1945 from Kurt Gerstein, Head of the Technical Disinfection Services who used to deliver Zyklon B to Auschwitz from the company Degesch during the Holocaust.
-In his postwar report written at the Rottweil hotel while in the French custody, Gerstein described his visit to Belzec on 19 or 18 August 1942.
+In his postwar report written at the Rottweil hotel while in the French custody, Gerstein described his visit to Belzec on 18 or 19 August 1942.
 He witnessed there the unloading of 45 cattle cars crowded with 6,700 Jews deported from the Lwów Ghetto less than a hundred kilometres away, of whom 1,450 were already dead on arrival from suffocation and thirst.
 The remaining new arrivals were marched naked in batches to the gas chambers; beaten with whips to squeeze tighter inside.

 Closure and dismantlement

 In the last phase of the camp operations, all prior mass graves were unearthed by a mechanical digger.
 It was the result of direct orders from the Nazi leadership (possibly from Himmler), soon after the Soviet Katyn massacre of 22,000 Polish soldiers was discovered in Russia.
 At Katyn, the German-led exhumations by the international Katyn Commission revealed details of the mass murder by examining preserved bodies.
 The Germans attempted to use the commission's results to drive a wedge between the Allies.
 All corpses buried at Bełżec were secretly exhumed and then gradually cremated on long open-air pyres, part of the country-wide plan known as the Sonderaktion 1005.
 Bone fragments were pulverised and mixed with the ashes to hide the evidence of mass murder.
 The site was planted with small firs and wild lupines and all camp structures were dismantled.

 The last train with 300 Jewish Sonderkommando prisoners who performed the clean-up operation departed to Sobibor extermination camp for gassing in late June 1943.
-They were told that they were being evacuated to Germany instead.
+They were told that they were being evacuated to Germany.
 Any equipment that could be reused was taken by the German and Ukrainian personnel to the concentration camp Majdanek.
 Wirth's house and the neighbouring SS building, which had been the property of the Polish Railway before the war, were not demolished.
-After locals started digging for valuables in Bełżec, the Germans installed a permanent guard so that their mass-murder would not come to light.
+After locals started digging for valuables in Bełżec, the Germans installed a permanent guard so that their mass murder would not come to light.
 SS personnel with work commandos turned the camp into a fake farm with one Ukrainian SS guard assigned to settle there permanently with his family.
 This model for guarding and disguising murder sites was also adopted at the Treblinka and Sobibor death camps.